damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 - Display an image
 - Notify the users `@Mary`, `@Jane`, and `@John` by e-mail

 You can assign the MR to yourself until you finish your work, then assign it to someone else to conduct a review.
-It can be reassigned as many times as necessary, to cover all the reviewers you need.
+It can be reassigned as many times as necessary, to cover all the reviews you need.

 It can also be labeled and added to a [milestone](#milestones) to facilitate organization and prioritization.